Elementary School Handbook

 Eden Prairie Police Liaison Officers are connected with each school.
 Some have offices on campus, others visit regularly to develop relationships with students and teach safety programs.
 Officers also assist school staff with some student behavior investigations.
 Police Liaison Officers and the Facilities Department work cooperatively to review district crisis management plans and site emergency procedures so that there is a coordinated response to emergencies by the school district and emergency responders.

-- To avoid instructional interruptions, we ask that parents arrange classroom visits and volunteer opportunities with the teacher or administrator prior to the day of the visit.
+- It is a common courtesy to let classroom teachers know prior to coming to visit the classroom.
+To avoid instructional interruptions, we ask that parents arrange classroom visits/ volunteer opportunities with the teacher or administrator prior to the day of the visit.

 - Visitors are asked to help maintain the consistency of the learning environment and are not allowed to observe in classrooms due to distractions and the importance of data privacy.